Here’s last year’s post for comparison:

 The extensions I run in all my browsers are:

 I use the automation sites If This Then That and Zapier to automate many different tasks.
 A good example of one of these is automatically publishing to various social media sites.
-I am now using Microsoft Flow more and more for automation and I am still looking to dive deeper using things like Azure Functions in 2018.
-I also use Socialoomph to post precisely scheduled social media posts, however I am aiming to replace this totally with Microsoft Flow this year.
+I am now using Microsoft Power Automate more and more for automation and I am still looking to dive deeper using things like Azure Functions in 2020.
+I have now replaced Socialoomph to post precisely scheduled social media posts with my own solution in Power Automate.

 My preferred public social networks for business, in order are:

 The Apowersoft software allows me to display both iOS and Android devices on my Windows desktop which is really handy for demonstrations and presentations.

 I also use Yammer extensively but for more specialised roles and thus don’t consider it really a ‘public’ social network, more a private one.